 Frequently Asked Questions

-If you can’t find an answer to your question, please send us an email using the contact form at the end of this page.
+If you can’t find an answer to your question, please contact us

 In the nineteen-seventies George Laurer developed the UPC bar code system.
 This system was adopted by businesses in the USA (and later worldwide) as the preferred barcode system.
 George Laurer has a website (http://www.laurerupc.com

 ) where he gives a lot of useful information about the barcode system.
 He clarifies the law around barcodes, expresses concern at how expensive it (now) is to get barcodes from GS1-US (because of the annual fees they have started charging), and recommends affordable alternatives

 for getting barcodes.
 The barcodes that we issue come from a source recommended by Mr. Laurer.

 Our current barcoding system began in the 1970s in the USA.
 The barcodes were UPC-A format (12 digits long).
 When that barcode system spread worldwide, another barcode format was used outside of the USA – this barcode format is called EAN-13.
 EAN-13 barcodes are 13 digits long, and are based on the shorter UPC-A barcodes.
 The barcodes that we issue are in EAN-13 format, because this is the preferred barcode format in New Zealand, Australia, and everywhere else in the world (except the USA).
 However, it is important to note that both EAN and UPC

 barcodes can be used worldwide because almost every barcode scanner is capable of decoding barcodes in either format.
 This means that if you want to export your products to the USA, you won’t need to get them re-barcoded with UPC barcodes.
 Our company is able to issue barcodes in the American UPC format (instead of our standard EAN-13 format), if this is requested by our customers.